unusual large bird sightings

 During the breeding season, Great Blue Herons engage in elaborate courtship displays.
 Males perform intricate dances, flapping their wings and stretching their necks, while emitting a deep, guttural call to attract females.
 Once a pair has formed, they construct large stick nests in trees or on the ground near the water's edge.
 These nests, often shared by multiple generations, can reach sizes of up to 4 feet in diameter.

-See also Common Birds in Nebraska
+See also Large Birds in Ohio

 Great Blue Herons aren't only skilled hunters and nest builders but also play a vital role in the ecosystem.
 They help control fish populations and serve as indicators of wetland health.
 These elegant herons, with their striking appearance and important ecological role, truly exemplify the beauty and significance of South Carolina's marshes.